typesafehub/conductr-doc/src/main/play-doc/operation/Install.md

 ### Build cluster

-The second playbook launches three instances into the specified VPC and configures them into a cluster with an Elastic Load Balancer (ELB).
+The second playbook launches six instances into the specified VPC.
+The three ConductR instances are configured into a cluster.
+The remaining three ConductR Agent instances are configured to connect to the ConductR instances.
+The ConductR Agent instances will also be configured with an Elastic Load Balancer (ELB).
 The use of an ELB provides us with a single DNS name to access our cluster by, but its use is not required.

 We pass both our vars file and EC2 PEM key file to our playbook as command line arguments.
 The VARS_FILE template can be the one created from the create network script.
 If you want to use an existing network instead, there is a `vars.yml` template you can use as a template without running the create network script.